-Appendix C to this Proxy Statement contains the Company's 2012 Annual Report, including the Company's financial statements for the fiscal year ended December 31, 2012 and certain other information required by the rules and regulations of the Securities and Exchange Commission (the "SEC").
-The Company's 2012 Annual Report, however, is not part of the proxy solicitation material.
+In the pages preceding this Proxy Statement is a Letter to Stockholders from the Company's President and Chief Executive Officer.
+Also, Appendix C to this Proxy Statement contains the Company's 2012 Annual Report, including the Company's financial statements for the fiscal year ended December 31, 2012 and certain other information required by the rules and regulations of the Securities and Exchange Commission (the "SEC").
+Neither the Letter to Stockholders from the Company's President and Chief Executive Officer nor the Company's 2012 Annual Report, however, are part of the proxy solicitation material.
 See "Other Matters - Incorporation by Reference" herein.